efengx/efengx.github.io/content/en/post/ai-or-human-bert-model-card.md

 ---
-title: "rjxai-albert model card"
+title: "rjxai-bert model card"
 date: 2023-04-27T12:57:39+08:00
 draft: flase
 ---
 ## Overview

-This model is a fine-tuned version of **albert-base-chinese** on the **rjxdataset-textclassification-chinese-46000** dataset.
+This model is a fine-tuned version of **bert-base-chinese** on the **rjxdataset-textclassification-chinese-46000** dataset.

 <!--more-->